Glassmkr Documentation

 Data requirements

-- Disk space projection works on 7-day data (available on Free tier).
+- Disk space projection works on 7-day data, so it runs the same on Free.

 - A server needs at least 3 days of contiguous data to receive any warnings.
 Freshly added servers are in an observation period.